unm-historiography/metahistory/essays/thematic/Marxist-Historiography.md

   width="50%"

-  caption="\"The Pope of Marxism\ " A photograph of Karl Kautski, during his lifetime he would greatly aid in the spreading of Marxist ideologies across Europe."
+  caption=" \"The Pope of Marxism\" A photograph of Karl Kautski, during his lifetime he would greatly aid in the spreading of Marxist ideologies across Europe."

-  image-url="Skroch-Karl-Kautski"
+  image-url="Skroch-Karl-Kautski.jpg"

   source-url="https://commons.wikimedia.org/wiki/File:Karl_Kautsky_01.jpg"